HOW TO VOTE

 Voting in Florida has never been easier.
 In most elections, you can vote one of three ways:

-1) VOTE EARLY: You can vote early by appearing in person at the Elections office or any of our other early voting locations in Escambia County beginning Monday, October 19, using our DS200 digital scan voting machine (an ExpressVote ballot marking device is available for voters with disabilities).
+1) VOTE EARLY: You can vote early by appearing in person at the Elections office or any of our other early voting locations in Escambia County beginning a minimum of 10 days prior to Election Day using a paper ballot and DS200 digital scan voting machines (an ExpressVote ballot marking device is also available).
 For complete information on early voting dates, times and locations click here.

 3) VOTE AT YOUR PRECINCT: Finally, you may vote in person at your precinct on Election Day.
 Don’t know your precinct number or its location?
 Click here to find it.
 Polls are open from 7 a.m. to 7 p.m. on Election Day.